Librarians Partner with Instructors to Advance Information Literacy

 - Develop customized library instruction or workshops for your class

-- Use archival collections to teach primary source literacy
+- Use archival collections and digital special collections to teach primary source literacy

 - Find and use library media in your class